alipay/agentUniverse/docs/guidebook/en/How-to/Product_Platform_Quick_Start.md

 ```

 ### Configuration File
-If you have previously used aU’s sample project, please add the following information to the `config.toml` file configuration to include the product module path, as configured in sample_standard_app:
+If you have previously used agentUniverse’s sample project, please add the following information to the `config.toml`  file  to include the product module path as configured in sample_standard_app:
 ```toml
 # Ignore the context content.
 [CORE_PACKAGE]